droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 Now we can perform store search with simple requests.

+Note: look at the `"type"` of the response message.
+Now it became `"storeSearch.result"`, from `"search.result"`.
+Because it is triggered from the incoming message with the type `"storeSearch"`, the outgoing message has the type `"(incoming command).result"` automatically.
+In other words, you don't have to change the type of the outgoing messages, like `input_message.command = "search"` in the method `adapt_input`.

 ### Return simple response

 Second, let's return results in more simple way: just an array of the names of stores.